ipo-exe/flare/docs/datetime.md

 ### Time

-The time componment is encoded as the following subcomponents:
+The time subdomain is encoded as the following components:
 ```
 {hour}{minute}{second} = hhmmss
 ```